New Wellness Program "Blue Steel: Building Resilient Trailblazers" Launches Soon

 Anxiety, stress, and depression grip many students, affecting not only their grades but also their relationships and performance in other areas, such as jobs and extracurricular activities.
 Whether you are a first-year student, a graduate student, or somewhere in between, the demands of the university experience can take a toll.
 Research shows that when resilience goes up, anxiety goes down.

-The pilot program in 2023 resulted in rich data from more than 300 student-athletes at The University of Texas at Dallas (UTD).
+A previous Blue Steel pilot program at the University of Texas at Dallas (UTD) in 2023 resulted in rich data from more than 300 student-athletes.

 “The Blue Steel mental health training was an enlightening experience, blending interactive sessions with practical exercises seamlessly to understand the importance of mental health practically,” said a UTD student who took the course last year.
 “I appreciate how it equipped me with techniques to maintain my mental well-being.
 Thanks to this training, I now make it a habit to reflect on my mental health regularly, fostering a healthier mindset.”